wp-plugins/participants-database/readme.txt

 Display the list on your website with the [pdb_list] shortcode.
 You can determine which fields get shown, and for long lists, the list can be broken up into pages.
 You can specify which records get displayed and in what order.

+**Record Display**

+Each individual record can be displayed usinf a shortcode and accessed by the ID if the record.
+A template file formats the output of the shortcode.
+A plugin setting determines how a link to the individual record may be placed on the list of records.

 **Import/Export Records**

 All records can be exported as a CSV-formatted text file that can be read by spreadsheet applications and used for mass email campaigns, hard-copy lists, and other applications.
 The records exported can be filtered by column values: for instance, only people who have consented to receive a newsletter will be included.
 Records may also be sorted by any column.
 Which fields are included in the export/import is determined by the "CSV" column of the field definition.